stuwilmur/sim-eye/README.md

 conda deactivate
 ```
 ## Build the application
 Build instructions are given for Windows and Mac OS.
-Activate the installer environment:
+Before attempting any build, activate the installer environment:
 ```
 conda activate installerenv
 ```